 Tiffany Singh is a social practice artist, specialising in socially engaged art outcomes.
-Born in New Zealand of Indian & Pacific decent.
-Her practice explores the relationship between engagement in arts, culture & subjective well-being.
+Born in New Zealand of Indian & Pacific descent, her practice explores relationships and engagement between arts, culture & subjective well-being.

 Singh has worked on sustainable community outreach, exploring engagement in the arts that are focused on expanding research within the social sciences.
 Her interest in cultural preservation combined with strong social discourse has seen her use the arts as a vehicle for education, outreach & empowerment.
 Singh has created significant works of scale both in New Zealand & internationally.
 Her works often suggest positive impact by facilitating audiences through fine art frameworks to engender policy & advocacy of social cohesion.
 Her social practice approach is informed by eastern philosophy with a lens towards acknowledging traditional devices that affect well-being to foster unique art & social impact outcomes.

-She has represented New Zealand at the 12th Sydney Biennale, the 2011 Contemporary Asian Arts Biennial 2011 at the National Taiwan Museum of Fine Arts and the 12th Taewha Eco Arts Festival In Korea.
-Singh has work in collections of Te Papa Tongarewa, The National Museum of New Zealand.
-Mater Hospital, Brisbane, Australia, The Sunshine Coast Hospital Australia & the Ministry of Foreign Affairs & Trade New Zealand.
+She has represented New Zealand at the 18th Biennale of Sydney 2012, the Contemporary Asian Arts Biennial 2011 at the National Taiwan Museum of Fine Arts and the 12th Taewha Eco Arts Festival in Korea in 2018.
+Singh has work in collections of Te Papa Tongarewa, Museum of New Zealand, Mater Hospital, Brisbane, Australia, The Sunshine Coast Hospital, Australia & the Ministry of Foreign Affairs & Trade New Zealand.

-She was the recipient of the 2017 New Zealand Arts Foundation - New Generation Award & has received a Human Rights Award for her project Fly Me Up To Where You Are in 2013.
-Her works Indras Bow & Total Internal Reflection have been finalists in the New Zealand Design Awards and her work Total Internal Reflection won its category in the same awards in 2018.
+Singh was the recipient of the 2017 New Zealand Arts Foundation - New Generation Award & has received a Human Rights Award for her project Fly Me Up To Where You Are in 2013.
+Her work Indra’s Bow was a finalist in the 2017 New Zealand Design Awards and her work Total Internal Reflection won its category in the same awards in 2018.

 Fly me up to where you are was a transformational work across education open discussion well-being and community integration.
 The collaborative process connected participants with their ability to be creative an essential outcome for learning